FAQS - DPU's Road to Recovery

 Due to the ongoing requirement of social distancing, we encourage customers to use one of the options listed below.

-- One-time payment: Have your account number and zip code available.
+- One-time payment: CLICK HERE TO PAY WITH KUBRA EZ-PAY.
+Have your account number and zip code available.

 - Self-Service: Call (804) 646-4646 and follow the prompts.